|

 Salmonella: Outbreaks, Causes, Symptoms & Treatment

-Salmonella, or salmonellosis, is an infection with Salmonella bacteria that causes diarrhea, fever and stomach pains.
-Salmonella usually goes away on its own in a few days.
-You should drink plenty of fluids to prevent dehydration.
-You can reduce your risk of salmonella with safe food handling habits and by washing your hands after touching animals.
+Salmonella is an infection with Salmonella bacteria that causes diarrhea, fever and stomach pains.
+Salmonella usually goes away on its own but can cause dehydration.

 Salmonella Infection | Salmonella Infection | CDC